BIGJRA/BIGJRA.github.io/rejuv.md

 Back in the maze, from the bottom: A path in the southwest leads you to a *Normal Gem.* A dead-end to the west says Password 1 is 7896.
 Another dead end in the bottom right leads you to 2 *Exp.
-Candy M’s!* Two more towards the middle of the maze give us a *PP Up* and two *Super Potions*.
-Another in the northwest corner is an *Elixir.* Towards the end is a *Sitrus Berry.* You’ll also find the first optional maid, Lara, so defeat her to continue that quest.
+Candy M's!* Two more towards the middle of the maze give us a *PP Up* and two *Super Potions*.
+Another in the northwest corner is an *Elixir.* Towards the end is a *Sitrus Berry.* You'll also find the first optional maid, Lara, so defeat her to continue that quest.

 Now follow the right path through the mansion.
 In the dining room, talk